Sunbread/MCBingo/README.md

 MCBingo is a minigame plugin for 1.13+ Minecraft Spigot servers.

 In the game, players collect items and mark them on the Bingo Card - a shared card for a game.
-When a player marked an item on the card and the items get arranged in a line (as row, column or diagonal), the player wins.
+When a player marked an item on the card and the items get arranged in a row, column or diagonal, the player wins.

 ## Getting Started